 We toasted to poor Connelly and his efforts made irrelevant by time, an occupational hazard that will come for all but the most perspicacious of us—even legends themselves aren’t so sacrosanct.

-It just so happened that my gentleman and I had the occasion to visit the real Algonquin Hotel just a few days after Adam’s sumptuous reenactment at the Book Lady.
+It just so happened that my gentleman and I were in New York just a few days after this sumptuous reenactment and had the occasion to visit the real Algonquin Hotel.
 Instead of finding bright minds trading snappy comebacks and biting barbs against a government increasingly dispassionate towards its suffering working class, the lobby was full of bougie businessmen sipping overpriced cocktails and talking over terrible muzak-y jazz.

 When a pack of tourists filed in to snap photos of the portrait of the Vicious Circle above the venerated worn wooded table, phone flashes blazing, I could almost see Dorothy and the crew cringe.